danilomeneghel/angularjs_laravel/readme.md

 # Laravel AngularJS

-Project of an CRUD developed with the Laravel Framework 5 and AngularJS 1.5.
+Project developed with the Laravel Framework 5 and AngularJS 1.5.

 ## Features